GrantPem/Allele_Cleaner/README.md

 - The fasta should be formatted as so:
 sample_gene_exon_readcount
 The script assumes the fields, all separated by "_".
-The first three fields can be in any order, read count -must- be the fourth field after the 3rd underscore.
+The first three fields can be in any order, read count **must** be the fourth field after the 3rd underscore.

 - Test files are included with the repository.
 This is how you run the script:
 python Allele_Cleaner.py -f TEST.fas